Trump announces 25% tariff on India and unspecified penalties for buying Russian oil

-WASHINGTON (AP) — President Donald Trump said Wednesday that he'll impose a 25% tariff on goods from India, plus an additional import tax because of India's purchasing of Russian oil.
+WASHINGTON (AP) — The United States will impose a 25% tariff on goods from India, plus an additional import tax because of India’s purchasing of Russian oil, President Donald Trump said Wednesday.

-Trump said on his Truth Social platform that India “is our friend” but its “Tariffs are far too high” on U.S. goods.
+India “is our friend,” Trump said on his Truth Social platform, but its tariffs "are far too high” on U.S. products.

-The Republican president added that India buys military equipment and oil from Russia, which he said has enabled the war in Ukraine.
-As a result, he intends to charge an additional "penalty" starting on Friday as part of the launch of his administration's revised tariffs on multiple countries.
+The Republican president added India buys military equipment and oil from Russia, enabling Moscow's war in Ukraine.
+As a result, he intends to charge an additional “penalty” starting on Friday as part of the launch of his administration’s revised tariffs on multiple countries.

+The Indian government said Wednesday it's studying the implications of Trump's tariffs announcement.

+India and the U.S. have been engaged in negotiations on concluding a “fair, balanced and mutually beneficial” bilateral trade agreement over the last few months, and New Delhi remains committed to that objective, India's Trade Ministry said in a statement.

 The new tariffs could put India at a disadvantage in the U.S. market relative to Vietnam, Bangladesh and, possibly, China, said Ajay Sahai, director general of the Federation of Indian Export Organisations.